Updated: March 23, 2026

 Key requirements for the D2 Immigrant Entrepreneur Visa include:

-- You will need to employ a qualified accountant that is experienced in the Portuguese tax system to assist with corporate tax and the other financial duties of the business.
+- You will need to hire a licensed accountant who is experienced in the Portuguese tax system to assist with corporate tax and the other financial duties of the business

 Benefits of the D2 Visa in Portugal